dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/simplified-barcode-reader-settings.md

 ## grayscaleTransformationModes

-Set the grayscale transformation mode with an array of DSGrayscaleTransformationMode.
-It controls whether to decode the inverted barcodes.
+Sets which grayscale transformation mode(s) the library will employ when reading barcodes.
+This parameter controls the library's ability to read inverted barcodes.
+The array consists of [GrayscaleTransformationMode]({{site.dcv_enumerations}}/core/grayscale-transformation-mode.html?lang=objc,swift) items.

 <div class="sample-code-prefix"></div>
 >- Objective-C